 If a member posts a nude photo on their site, can you use it?
 If so, how?
 These provisions would be covered in a copyright licensing clause in your terms of service.
 The minimum license would allow you to republish the images on the site, but what about in marketing pieces?
 This is an area of law every site has to muddle through and our nudist community site would be no different.

 Any site that allows members to post content must comply with the Digital Millennium Copyright Act.
 The reason is a member may post content that they do not own or have the right to post.
 The true copyright owner can then sue that person and your site for copyright infringement.
-The “DMCA” creates a safe harbor from such claims for sites, which is to say you are given immunity.
+The “DMCA” creates a safe harbor from such claims for sites so long as you follow certain requirements such as designating a DMCA agent, which is to say you are given immunity.
 This is how sites such as YouTube and Facebook do not spend every minute of every day in court defending copyright infringement lawsuits.

 While your community site probably isn’t going to have child porn and nudity issues, it will need to address privacy, content licensing and definitely DMCA topics.
 The terms of service are where these issues are addressed, which is why every community site needs them.